 Commercial Real Estate Lease Types

-Finding a landlord and tenant match in commercial real estate requires a commercial real estate lease type that benefits both.
-The needs of the landlord are income from rent and the control of costs to assure a profit.
-The tenant wants to peg their rental costs as closely as possible also.
-Using the right type of lease, they can both satisfy their needs with a bit of negotiation at times.
+A good landlord/tenant match in commercial real estate requires a lease that benefits both sides.
+Landlords need income from rent and they have to control costs to assure a profit.
+Tenants want to peg their rental costs as closely as possible to manage their own profits and losses.